Free and open source qualitative research tool

 A spin on the phrase “tag it!”, Taguette is a free and open source qualitative research tool that allows users to:

-- Export tagged documents, highlights for a specific tag, a list of tags with description and colors, and whole projects.
+Export tagged documents, highlights for a specific tag, a list of tags with descriptions and colors, and whole projects.

 Motivation and goal

 Qualitative methods generate rich, detailed research materials that leave individuals’ perspectives intact as well as provide multiple contexts for understanding the phenomenon under study.
 Qualitative methods are used by a wide range of fields, such as anthropology, education, nursing, psychology, sociology, and marketing.
 Qualitative data has a similarly wide range: observations, interviews, documents, audiovisual materials, and more.

 However - the software options for qualitative researchers are either far too expensive, don’t allow for the seminal method of highlighting and tagging materials, or actually perform quantitative analysis, just on text.

 It’s not right or fair that qualitative researchers without massive research funds cannot afford the basic software to do their research.

 So, to bolster a fair and equitable entry into qualitative methods, we’ve made Taguette!